 Federal Pell Grant is the largest federal grant program, offered to students with high need who are seeking their first undergraduate degree.
 Eligibility is determined by the federal processor.
-Approximately $602 to $5,730 per academic year for full-time enrollment (pro-rated for less than full-time.
+Up to $5,920 per academic year for full-time enrollment (pro-rated for less than full-time).

 Important Pell Grant Information

 If you are a recipient of the Federal Pell Grant, please be aware of the following: